 Office hours are as follows:

-In-Person & Telehealth session: Tuesday, 10 am to 7 pm; Friday, 9 am to 6 pm
+In-Person & Telehealth session: Tuesday, Thursday and Friday, 9 am to 6 pm

-Telehealth session: Wednesday, 9 am to 6 pm; Thursday, 10 am to 7 pm
+Telehealth session only: Wednesday, 9 am to 6 pm

 Because many clients are unable to use Telehealth sessions for many different reasons.
 I am still offering in-person meetings.
 To ensure the safety of our community, I disinfect and clean my office at the end of Tuesday and Friday.
 There are three to four days in between the in-person sessions.
 It allows the smells from the bleaches, Clorox, and Lysol completely gone.